AlexandreDecan/portion/README.md

 ## Contributions

+This library was inspired by [pyinter](https://github.com/intiocean/pyinter).
 Contributions are very welcome!
 Feel free to report bugs or suggest new features using GitHub issues and/or pull requests.

-This library was inspired by [pyinter](https://github.com/intiocean/pyinter).

 ## Licence

-LGPLv3 - GNU Lesser General Public License, version 3
+Distributed under LGPLv3 - GNU Lesser General Public License, version 3.

 ## Changelog

 **1.2.0** (2018-04-04)

- - ``Interval`` support indexing, to retrieve the underlying ``AtomicInterval``.
+ - ``Interval`` support indexing, to retrieve the underlying ``AtomicInterval`` objects.

 **1.1.0** (2018-04-04)